kohlschutter/junixsocket/src/site/markdown/customarch.md

 Therefore, this dependency would make your code platform-specific, and since not everyone might have your custom artifact, there's a chance it wouldn't even build on other people's machines.

-A better way is to directly add the junixsocket-native-custom jar to the classpath whenever you invoke the Java VM (e.g., your web server, etc.), for example:
+An alternative is to directly add the junixsocket-native-custom jar to the classpath whenever you invoke the Java VM (e.g., your web server, etc.), for example:

-    java -cp junixsocket-native-custom-2.1.0-amd64-Linux-gpp-jni.jar:*(...)* *YourMainClass*
+    java -cp junixsocket-native-custom-2.2.0-amd64-Linux-gpp-jni.jar:*(...)* *YourMainClass*

 ## If that doesn't work...